“We do not remember days, we remember moments.” – Cesare Pavese

 Since the after funeral reception is the final, community celebration of a life, there is a solemn significance attached to the experience.
 Personalizing the details to reflect the personality and character of the beloved creates memorable moments for those who loved and appreciated that individual.

-Below are some ideas to help make the celebration memorable:
+Below are some ideas on how to plan a funeral reception and help make the celebration memorable:

 Planning a reception is work and exhausting work in the throes of grief.
 The old saying “two heads are better than one” is great advice.
 Sometimes, close friends may surprisingly know more about the loved one’s wishes than the family does.
 Just the other night, friends posed this question over a bottle of wine.
 “How do you want to be celebrated when you die?”
 Each answer was not only varied and meaningful, but provided valuable insight into each other’s wishes.
 Asking others for assistance in planning and executing the event helps people feel valued and appreciated.
 It also takes pressure off of those in charge, so they have more time to rest and begin the healing process.

-Choose A Location That Was Special Or Significant To The Loved One.
+2. Choose a Location That Was Special or Significant to the Loved One

 Perhaps the departed had a favorite restaurant that he or she often frequented.
 If they were known by the waitstaff, you might even get extra-special service.
 Don’t be afraid to think outside the box.
 Maybe there is a favorite park or nature area your loved one enjoyed.
 Host or cater a barbeque or picnic.
 Did the deceased love pool parties or a good theme party?
 So often, we cave to standard expectations of what a funeral reception “should” look like.
 Making it personal and unique to the individual who passed is truly honoring his or her life while creating memorable moments for family and friends.